 Department of Human Services Partnership

 Twice each month small teams volunteer to clean and tidy our local Oregon City DHS office in order to keep them functioning well and to convey a message of worth and value to all who enter.
 If you have 2 hours to give on a Friday night (6-8 pm), we would love to partner with you and/or your small group.
-Contact Dawn Nelson to check available dates for upcoming cleaning nights.
+Contact Jenn Becker to learn more.